 The historic Duke of Marlborough Hotel is located on the waterfront in the charming village of Russell.
 Choose from a range of rooms including the Waterfront rooms with their spectacular views across to Paihia or the family rooms for those needing extra space.
 The onsite restaurant and bar is also a great place to relax and take in the views.

-Today you have your choice of two excursions:
+'Your Choice' day!
+Today you have the choice of two excursions:

 Your accommodation: Duke of Marlborough Hotel, Russell (or similar)